dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting with 3.0, EF Core only allows expressions in the top-level projection (what you pass to the last `Select()` LINQ operator in the query) to be evaluated on the client.
+Starting with 3.0, EF Core only allows expressions in the top-level projection (the last `Select()` in the query) to be evaluated on the client.
 If expressions in any other part of the query can't be converted to either parameters or SQL, an exception is thrown.

 **Why**